geekroot/git-intro/README.md

 ### sandeepcoder097
 > there's always a room for improvement
-> the greatest fear of our's is we ourselves...

 ### ryuzaki3
 > Why join a navy if you can be a pirate!